-- All applicants must apply through the Central Applications Office (CAO). - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11, or Grade 12 trial marks, will be used for current matriculants). - Shortlisted students will be invited to undergo placement testing. - Applicants who pass the placement tests will be invited for an interview. - Provisional acceptance is given to selected applicants awaiting NSC results.
-If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn. - Final selection for placement will be based on results in the SC/NSC and DUT's placement tests.
+- All applicants must apply through the Central Applications Office (CAO). - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11, or Grade 12 trial marks, will be used for current matriculants).

+- Shortlisted students will be invited to undergo placement testing and an interview - Provisional acceptance is given to selected applicants awaiting NSC results.
+If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn. - Final selection for placement into the ECP will be based on results of the SC/NSC, DUT's placement tests and interview.

-4.2.3.3 Progression Rules
+4.3.3.3 Progression Rules